flintlib/flint/doc/source/building.rst

 parameter which is the last two digits of the Visual Studio version selected for building FLINT2 (the default is 19 if no input is given).

-Ths creates a build directory in the Flint root directory, for
+This creates a build directory in the Flint root directory, for
 example:

    ``flint\build.vs19``